apark064/rshell/README.md

 # Project Information
 Fall 2019
-Authors: Abraham Park (862050972), Krischin Layon (SID)
+Authors: Abraham Park (862050972), Krischin Layon (862112168)

 # Introduction
-RShell is a command shell written in C++ that is able to read in commands and write the results to standard out.
+RShell is a command shell written in C++ that is able to execute commands read from standard input and write the results to standard out.
 > TODO: Need design patterns, how inputs are taken and processed

 # Diagram